Antman261/csvputty/README.md

 ## CLI Usage

-All csvputty commands start with `csvputty` and then the command you wish to perform.
+All csvputty commands start with `csvputty`, optionally any input/output files you wish to use, and then the command you wish to perform.

+If you do not supply i/o files then csvputty will use stdin/stdout instead.

+Example:

+`$ csvputty -i data.csv -o out.txt`

 ### markup

 This command will take the selected columns of a CSV file, process each row through a format string, and return the collective output.
 For example:

-`$ csvputty markup 0 1 3 data.csv template.html rendered.html`
+`$ csvputty -i data.csv -o rendered.html markup 0 1 3 template.html`

 This parses each row of `data.csv` using the content of `template.html` as a format string and saves to `rendered.html`.